bacontime/blog-mirror/language/emoji.md

 TwemojiMozilla.ttf   🌟🌟🌟
  - works great on all the browsers on windows. renders in color, even in chrome
  - Also working on android
+ - And so svelte!
  - great work mozilla team!
  - doesn't work on mac os chrome or mac os Firefox. works fine on mac os safari.

 OpenMoji-Color.COLRv0.ttf  🌟🌟🌟🌟
 - Works everywhere I've tried it.
 Windows, Mac, android, ios
+- reasonable size at only a bit over 2 MB.
 - Wowzers, I wish I could have figured out how to get nanoemoji working.

 NotoSVGmiconv.woff2